 - She considers the price of the pair of high-heel shoes too high.

-- The puppy licked the bowl spotlessly clean.
+- The puppy licked the dish spotlessly clean.

 (The adjective phrases too high and spotlessly clean are complements to the objects price and bowl, which they modify.)